LarsBarkman/guardian/docs/index.md

 sidebar: framework_sidebar
 permalink: index.html
 toc: false
-summary: GUARDIAN Is a Framework That Gives Guidence and Supports To Enterprises Just Starting Their Digital Transformation Or Having Truble In Their Current Transformation.
+summary: GUARDIAN Is a Framework That Gives Guidence To Enterprises In Their Digital Transformation.
 The Framework Addresses Eight Key Areas, In Four Different Time Perspectives.
 ---
 <br>
 <!-- Service List -->